-Through the Office of Scholarly Programs and the Kluge Center, the Library of Congress supports scholars' use of the Library's vast holdings, including the world's largest law library, outstanding multi-lingual collections of books and periodicals, and special collections of manuscripts, maps, music, films, recorded sound, prints and photographs.
+Through the Office of Scholarly Programs and the Kluge Center, the Library of Congress supports scholars' use of the Library's holdings, including the law library, outstanding multi-lingual collections of books and periodicals, and special collections of manuscripts, maps, music, films, recorded sound, prints and photographs.
 A residential program, the John W. Kluge Center brings together senior scholars and postdoctoral fellows in Washington to use the Library's collections, and interact with lawmakers and the public through special events and seminars.
 Established in 2003 by an endowment gift, the Kluge Prize for Lifetime Achievement in the Human Sciences is of a size equal to the Nobel prize awards.
 It rewards a life of scholarship in a wide range of disciplines not covered by the Nobel, including history, philosophy, politics, anthropology, sociology, religion, criticism in the arts and humanities, and linguistics.

 Working in partnership with private organizations and foundations, the Library supports a wide variety of fellowship competitions each year.
-During FY 2004, the Library managed the activities of 16 funds, for a total expenditure of more than \$5 million.
-Examples of 2005/2006 competitions include:
+During FY 2005, the Library managed the activities of 20 funds, for a total expenditure of nearly \$3.5 million.
+Examples of 2006/2007 competitions include:

-- The J. Franklin Jameson Fellowship in American History, co-sponsored by the American Historical Association, to support significant research in the Library's collections by scholars at an early stage in their careers in history. - The Pilar Barbosa Foundation Fellowship, to provide exposure of the Library's vast collections to graduate students from Puerto Rico. - The Swann Foundation Fellowship, awarded annually to assist ongoing scholarly research and writing projects in the field of caricature and cartoons. - The Paul Peck Humanities Institute Internship Program, designed for undergraduate and graduate high achievers in the humanities who are interested in projects about their cultural heritage.
+- The J. Franklin Jameson Fellowship in American History, co-sponsored by the American Historical Association, to support significant research in the Library's collections by scholars at an early stage in their careers in history.

+- The Kislak Fellowship in American Studies, for post-doctoral scholars to conduct advanced research using the Kislak Collection's rare books, manuscripts, historic documents, maps and art of the Americas, containing some of the earliest records of indigenous peoples of North America. - The Paul Peck Humanities Institute Internship Program, designed for undergraduate and graduate high achievers in the humanities who are interested in projects about their cultural heritage.

 Funding for Library Services within the Library of Congress is essential to ensuring continued development of and broad public access to the National Library's vast collections.
-Users include librarians, scholars, educators, students, parents, and

-Americans from all walks of life.
+Users include librarians, scholars, educators, students, parents, and Americans from all walks of life.
 Congress' support for the Library's preservation and access efforts, collections, public outreach and scholarly research programs ensures the American public benefits from our Nation's cultural resources and the Library's global resources.
 We look forward to working with members of the Appropriations Committee, and very much appreciate the Committee's continued support for the Library of Congress and its programs.